-The Baker Center for Children and Families (previously Judge Baker Children's Center), a Harvard Medical School Affiliate, is accepting applications for an advanced clinical practicum position at the Center for Effective Therapy (CET), the outpatient mental health service program at The Baker Center for Children and Families.
-CET serves children and adolescents ages 2-22.
+The Baker Center for Children and Families (previously Judge Baker Children's Center), a Harvard Medical School Affiliate, is accepting applications for a clinical practicum position at the Center for Effective Therapy (CET), the outpatient mental health service program at The Baker Center for Children and Families.
+CET serves children and adolescents ages 2-19.
 Therapists utilize evidence-based treatments for some of the most common presenting problems including anxiety, depression, traumatic stress, and disruptive behavior.
 Professional training at CET focuses on assisting trainees in the use of effective, sustainable treatments that have withstood rigorous clinical testing (e.g., Cognitive Behavioral Therapy, Behavioral Parent Training) as well as measuring patient progress during treatment to inform therapeutic decisions.
 Our focus on data and quantifiable measures gives trainees unique insight into the best ways to help children and families and assists trainees in developing necessary intervention skills.

-The practicum experience is between 16-24 hours (two to three days) per week and focuses primarily on the delivery of short-term psychotherapy to children and adolescents ages 2-22 as well as their families.
+The practicum experience is between 16-24 hours (two to three days) per week and focuses primarily on the delivery of short-term psychotherapy to children and adolescents ages 2-19 as well as their families.
 Trainees can expect to gain experience with a wide range of psychopathology, with a focus on anxiety disorders, depression, and disruptive behavior disorders.
 Treatments center on cognitive-behavioral therapy for anxiety and depression as well as behavioral parent training techniques for disruptive behavior disorders.
-All practicum students will receive training in the Modular Approach to Therapy for Children with anxiety, depression, trauma, or conduct problems (MATCH-ADTC) and gain sufficient clinical experience to become certification eligible in this treatment approach.
+All practicum students will receive training in the Modular Approach to Therapy for Children (MATCH) and gain sufficient clinical experience to become certification eligible in this treatment approach.
 Practicum students will also receive training and supervision in the K-SADS diagnostic interview to guide their diagnostic formulation skills.
 Additionally, practicum students will gain didactic and observational exposure to Parent-Child Interaction Therapy (PCIT) as well as additional evidence-based practices (e.g., TF-CBT, HRT).

-Students must be available to come in-person on Tuesdays to conduct diagnostic assessments and must be available virtually Thursday mornings (i.e., 9am-12pm) to attend seminars as part of the practicum experience, as well as evening hours (until 7pm) two nights per week to facilitate seeing clients.
+Students must be available on Tuesdays to conduct diagnostic assessments and Thursdays to attend seminars as part of the practicum experience, as well as evening hours (until 7pm) two nights per week to facilitate seeing clients.